Urinary tract infection

 Your GP will test your child’s wee to find out if they have an infection.
 They’ll also send a sample of the urine to a laboratory to confirm the diagnosis and find out which antibiotics your child needs.

-If your child’s very sick, very young or has a lot of UTIs, your GP may want them to have more tests.
-They’ll discuss these with you.
+If your child is very sick, very young or has a lot of UTIs, your GP may want them to have more tests.
+If needed, your GP will discuss this with you.

 Treatment